analoglab/ee230_AnalogLab_autumn2021/README.md

 ```
 ## File Format
-We recommend the following file format .
+We recommend the following file format .Divide the netlist description into parameter section ,circuit section ,
+and simulation command section .
 ```
 First line should be name and roll no and ckt description.
 **comments begin with astericks